Concordium/concordium-misc-tools/notification-server/README.md

 All account to device mapping being registered under a single endpoint call will have the same preferences

-At most 1000 preferences and accounts can be registered at once.
+At most 1000 preferences and accounts can be registered in one call and only a 1000 accounts be queried at once.

 Should conflicts occur upon subscription updates, then only the preferences becomes updates.